-These findings were backed up by a 2013 IDC study on The Dangers of Counterfeit Software, commissioned by Microsoft, which found that:
+These findings were backed up by an IDC study done then, on The Dangers of Counterfeit Software, commissioned by Microsoft, which found that:

-- One in three consumer’s PCs with counterfeit software will be infected with malware in 2013;
+- One in three consumer’s PCs with counterfeit software will be infected with malware;

 - Consumers globally will waste US$22 billion and 1.5 billion hours dealing with the issues, such as recovering data, and dealing with identity theft as a result;